 Contact: Department of Economics, University of Wisconsin, 1180 Observatory Drive, Madison, WI 53711.
 Email: cengel@ssc.wisc.edu.
 This paper was prepared for Conference on "Global Safe Assets, International Reserves, and Capital Flow"May 20-21, 2019, City University of Hong Kong, Hong Kong, organized by Global Research Unit, Department of Economics & Finance, City University of Hong Kong, and Journal of International Money and Finance.
 I thank Steve Pak Yeung Wu for excellent research assistance, and for allowing me to dip into the robustness appendix of our joint paper.
-I also thank Pierre-Olivier Gourinchas for some useful discussions related to this work.
+I also thank Pierre-Olivier Gourinchas for some useful discussions related to this work, and to conference participants for their feedback.